Giant pumpkins, sturgeon and more: 8 amazing roadside attractions to discover on your next road trip

 Morden: Bruce the Mosasaur

-Situated next to Archie the Turtle, Bruce the Mosasaur is based off the fossils of the largest publicly displayed mosasaur in the world, housed in the Canadian Fossil Discovery Centre.
+Located off of Hwy 14 heading west into Morden, the 15-metre-long sculpture of Bruce the Mosasaur is based off the fossils of the largest publicly displayed mosasaur in the world, housed in the Canadian Fossil Discovery Centre.
 See the real deal at the museum before heading to the roadside attraction to see a more fleshed out version of the famous aquatic reptile.

 La Riviere: Wild Turkey